dEhiN/CompStart/releases/README.md

 The _release-templates_ directory has a master copy of the _instructions.txt_ file and the _release_notes.md_ file.
 These are meant to be copied over to each release folder.
 When these master copies are updated, previous release folders should keep the copies that were created at the time of release.
 Only future releases should use the updated versions of the two files.

 The _release-scripts_ directory contains scripts that can be run to automate the process of creating a new release.
 This includes creating the folder structure for a new release, copying over all relevant files, and generating the Python executable for the CLI tool.
+For instructions on how to automatically create a release, see the section [_Creating a Release_](#create-release).

 ## Directory Structure for Releases